Sometimes carriers include interest with a Insurance Claim Payments. To enter the interest amount, you have three options.

 - Enter the amount of the interest payment, enter a note that it is an interest payment, then click OK.

-- Click Finalize Payment, enter the payment information, then click OK.
+- Click This Claim Only to enter the payment information, then click OK.
 We recommend entering a note that it is an interest payment.

 - The patient balance will now reflect the interest amount.
 Add an adjustment to subtract the interest amount from the patient's account.
 We recommend you create an Interest adjustment type in Definitions: Adj Types.